jwmarb/nurl/script.md

 As a super-brief overview of the app, we made a URL shortener that allows users to resgister to make an account, log into the account they made, and then view a dashboard where they can create and manage shortened URLs.
 Each user has their own set of URLs, and all operations are protected by JWT-based authentication for secturity.
 The backend is built with the Actix-web framework and uses PostgreSQL for storing the data and ensuring it persists, like you would in a prod environment app.

-#### **Project File Structure**
-Here's a quick look at our codebase structure:

-- `main.rs`: Application entry point and server setup
-- `constants.rs`: Configuration constants
-- `middleware.rs`: Middleware for JWT authentication
-- `service.rs`: Business logic (URL creation, deletion, etc.)
-- `structs.rs`: Data models (User, URL, API responses)
-- `utils.rs`: Utility functions (database initialization, environment checks)
-- `routes/`: API endpoints (auth, register, shorten)

-#### **Why Rust Over Other Languages**
+#### **Rust VS Other Languages**
 So, we have used a good amount of other languages throughout our times as CS majors.
 For the sake of conciseness, lets limit the comparisons to the ones we have used in classes we have taken.
-Namely, Python, Java, C, Html/CSS, Javascript, Prolog, Standard ML, Chapel, MIPS assembly.
+Namely, Python, Java, C, Javascript, Prolog, Standard ML, Chapel, MIPS assembly.

 ---

 ### Rust vs. Python
 - **Type System:** Rust is statically typed and checks types at compile time; Python is dynamically typed and checks types at runtime.
-- **Memory Management:** Rust uses ownership and borrowing with no garbage collector; Python relies on automatic garbage collection.
+- **Memory Management:** Rust uses ownership and borrowing; Python relies on automatic garbage collection.
 - **Concurrency:** Rust supports safe, native concurrency and prevents data races at compile time; Python is limited by the Global Interpreter Lock (GIL) and uses multiprocessing for parallelism.
 - **Performance:** Rust is compiled and generally much faster; Python is interpreted and slower, but quick for prototyping.
-- **Syntax Strictness:** Rust enforces strict syntax and explicit mutability; Python is flexible, concise, and beginner-friendly.
+- **<u>OPTIONAL FOR EXTRA YAP TIME:</u> Syntax:** Rust enforces strict syntax and explicit mutability; Python is flexible, concise, and beginner-friendly.
-- **Ecosystem:** Rust’s ecosystem is growing, especially for systems and async programming; Python’s ecosystem is vast and mature, especially for scripting, data science, and web development.
+- **Ecosystem:** Rust’s ecosystem is growing, especially for systems and async programming; Python’s ecosystem is vast and mature, especially for scripting, data science, AI, and web dev.

 ---

 ### Rust vs. Java
 - **Type System:** Both Rust and Java are statically typed, but Rust uses type inference more extensively.
-- **Memory Management:** Rust manages memory via ownership and borrowing, eliminating the need for a garbage collector; Java uses automatic garbage collection (JVM).
+- **Memory Management:** Rust manages memory via ownership and borrowing; Java uses automatic garbage collection (JVM).
 - **Concurrency:** Rust ensures thread safety and prevents data races at compile time; Java uses threads and synchronized blocks, but concurrency issues are checked at runtime.
 - **Performance:** Rust compiles to machine code for predictable, high performance; Java compiles to bytecode and uses a JIT compiler, which can introduce overhead and unpredictable pauses.
 - **Paradigms:** Rust supports multiple paradigms (functional, procedural, OOP); Java is primarily object-oriented with some functional features.
-- **Syntax Strictness:** Rust’s syntax is strict and modern, requiring explicit mutability and lifetimes; Java is verbose and class-based.
+- **<u>OPTIONAL FOR EXTRA YAP TIME:</u> Syntax:** Rust’s syntax is strict and modern, requiring explicit mutability and lifetimes; Java is verbose and class-based.
 - **Ecosystem:** Rust’s ecosystem is growing, especially for systems and backend development; Java’s ecosystem is mature and extensive, especially for enterprise and Android.

 ---